mithril-security/blind_chat/README.md

 We offer two modes to ensure users’ data remains private:

-#### On-device inference
+#### BlindChat Local: On-device inference

 ![on-device-mode-dark](./assets/on-device-dark.png#gh-dark-mode-only)
 ![on-device-mode-light](./assets/on-device-light.png#gh-light-mode-only)

-With the on-device mode, the model is sent locally to the users’ browser, and **inference is performed on-device**.
+With BlindChat Local, the model is sent locally to the users’ browser, and **inference is performed on-device**.

 This mode is **generally suitable for smaller models** as large models may require too much bandwidth and computational resources.

-#### Confidential and transparent AI APis with enclaves
+#### BlindChat Enclave: Confidential AI APIs with enclaves

 ![zero-trust-mode-dark](./assets/zero-trust-dark.png#gh-dark-mode-only)
 ![zero-trust-mode-light](./assets/zero-trust-light.png#gh-light-mode-only)

-With the Zero-trust AI APIs mode, data is sent to a **secure environment** called an **enclave** containing the model for remote inference.
+With BlindChat Enclave, data is sent to a **secure environment** called an **enclave** containing the model for remote inference.

 These environments provide **end-to-end protection** through robust **isolation and verification**.
 User data is **never accessible in clear** to the AI provider admins.